abusedmedia/fff.com/src/privacy-tos.md

 ### Payment Terms

+- Recurring billing (monthly)
-- Payment is required in full before the scheduled consultation call
+- Payment is processed automatically at the beginning of each billing period
+- Access to calendar booking system is provided upon payment confirmation
 - All payments are processed securely through Stripe
-- Each consultation is a separate transaction with no recurring charges
 - Refunds may be provided at our discretion if the service cannot be delivered as promised

 ### Client Responsibilities